 Local Link brings together a growing network committed to building thriving local economies, vibrant urban and rural communities, and equitable access to good food.

-This year, we offered a dynamic vendor fair, followed by two breakout events to continue the conversation on farm to school purchasing and to bring whole hog skills to your kitchen!
+In 2019, we offered a dynamic vendor fair, followed by two breakout events to continue the conversation on farm to school purchasing and to bring whole hog skills to your kitchen!

 The vendor fair was a fantastic networking opportunity, designed specifically for institutional food service buyers and chefs to connect directly with regional farms, ranches, and fishers and good food businesses.
 See the full list of vendors who participated in 2019.